 Most deals happen only after friendly and persistent follow-up.

-For every application you fill out or every first email or phone call you make, set a time in your calendar a few days (or a week) later to follow up in a natural and friendly way with that prospect.
+For every application, you fill out or every first email or phone call you to make, set a time in your calendar a few days (or a week) later to follow up in a natural and friendly way with that prospect.

 4. Never stop finding new dev jobs

 After you find a bit of success and have some nice freelance jobs moving along, it can be a real temptation to stop looking for new jobs.